blocknetdx/blocknet-docs/xrouter.md

 # Future features

-## Enhanced confirmations system
+## Enhanced consensus system
-* If the number of confirmations required is more than 1, then instead of the whole reply, the service node sends a hash of the reply.
+* If the number of replies required is more than 1, then instead of the whole reply, the service node sends a hash of the reply.
 * The client gets hashes from all nodes, selects the reply by majority vote, and then requests the full reply from one of the service nodes that are in the majority
 * To request the hash, the client has to pay ```fee/2``` to the respective service node.
 To get the full reply, the client pays the remaining part of the fee to the selected node only.
 * To enable this feature, set ```usehash=1``` in your xrouter.conf